Sigrún Aðalbjarnardóttir

-Sigrún Aðalbjarnardóttir (born 9 July 1949) is a professor emeritus at the University of Iceland, School of Education (as of 1 August 2019).
+Sigrún Aðalbjarnardóttir (born 9 July 1949) is an Icelandic psychology professor.
+As of 2019, she is a professor emeritus at the University of Iceland, School of Education.
 Most of her theoretical work is within educational science and developmental psychology with a focus on the welfare of young people.
 Her primary interest is the social development, risk behaviour, academic engagement, and well-being of children and young people, as well as their civic awareness and engagement.
 A related focus is on how parents and teachers can foster the development and welfare of children and adolescents.

 Professional experience

 Sigrún received a teacher’s certificate from the Iceland College of Education in 1969.
 In 1983 she completed a BA in Education at the University of Iceland, in the Faculty of Social Sciences.
 Then, in the United States, she earned both a master’s degree (1984) and a doctorate (1988) from the Harvard University Graduate School of Education in the Department of Human Development and Psychology.
 There she studied with professors Robert L. Selman and Lawrence Kohlberg.

-From 1970 to 1976, Sigrún was an elementary school teacher in Reykjavik and in 1976-77 in the Westman Islands.
+From 1970 to 1976, Sigrún was an elementary school teacher in Reykjavík and in 1976–1977 in the Westman Islands.
 From 1973 to 1983, she designed a curriculum and course materials in social studies for elementary schools under the auspices of the Ministry of Education in the Department of School Research and Development.
 Professor Wolfgang Edelstein led the social studies group's revision of the curriculum.
 This work also entailed working with teachers and principals around the country as a part of a school-based continuing education program.

 In 1989, Sigrún became an assistant professor in education at the University of Iceland, within the Faculty of Social Sciences and an associate professor the same year.
 She became a professor in education on 1 January 1994.

 Sigrún has been a visiting scholar at Harvard’s Graduate School of Education for several semesters, and a Fulbright Visiting Scholar there for one year.
 In addition, she was a visiting professor at the University of Fribourg, Switzerland.